axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

         pass
 ```

-While `ConsecutiveAckTracker()` seems to provide a much more useful service, but `InstantAckTracker()` performs better, as it does not have to track acknowledgements of individual messages.
+While `ConsecutiveAckTracker()` seems to provide a much more useful service, `InstantAckTracker()` performs better, as it does not have to track acknowledgements of individual messages.

-The most complex scenario is implemented by `BatchedAckTracker`, this allows you to track the acks for individual messages, as they happen, not enforcing any kind of ordering.
+The most complex scenario is implemented by `BatchedAckTracker`, this allows you to track the acknowledgements for individual messages, as they happen, not enforcing any kind of ordering.

 ```python
 class MyFetcher(LogFetcher):